TaskTree Class

 TaskTree executes the tree structure of asynchronous tasks according to the recipe described by the Group root element.

 As TaskTree is also an asynchronous task, it can be a part of another TaskTree.
-To place a nested TaskTree inside another TaskTree, insert the TaskTreeTask element into other tree's Group element.
+To place a nested TaskTree inside another TaskTree, insert the TaskTreeTask element into another Group element.

 TaskTree reports progress of completed tasks when running.
-The progress value is increased when a task finishes or is skipped or stopped.
-When TaskTree is finished and the TaskTree::done() or TaskTree::errorOccurred() signal is emitted, the current value of the progress equals the maximum progress value.
-Maximum progress equals the total number of tasks in a tree.
+The progress value is increased when a task finishes or is skipped or canceled.
+When TaskTree is finished and the TaskTree::done() signal is emitted, the current value of the progress equals the maximum progress value.
+Maximum progress equals the total number of asynchronous tasks in a tree.
 A nested TaskTree is counted as a single task, and its child tasks are not counted in the top level tree.
 Groups themselves are not counted as tasks, but their tasks are counted.
+Sync tasks are not asynchronous, so they are not counted as tasks.

 To set additional initial data for the running tree, modify the storage instances in a tree when it creates them by installing a storage setup handler: